WASdev/ci.docker/SECURITY.md

 ### Automatically trust known certificate authorities (`20.0.0.3+`)

 To enable trust certificates from known certificate authorities `SEC_TLS_TRUSTDEFAULTCERTS` environment variable can be set.
-Default value is `false`.
 If set to true, then the default certificates are used in addition to the configured truststore file to establish trust.

 ### Providing custom certificates (`20.0.0.3+`)